phoebe-project/phoebe2-docs/api/phoebe.interactive_checks_on.md

 calling [phoebe.frontend.bundle.Bundle.run_compute](phoebe.frontend.bundle.Bundle.run_compute.md) and will raise an error if failing.

-By default, interactive checks is ON if running PHOEBE in an interactive console (or Jupyter notebook), but OFF if running in a script (to save time but also save confusing logger messages).
+By default, interactive checks is OFF (in 2.4).

 See also:
 * [phoebe.interactive_checks_off](phoebe.interactive_checks_off.md)